hashgraph/hedera-proof-of-action-microservice/README.md

 ### Prove an action

-An action can be proven by requesting by the original payload or the returned transaction ID.
+An action can be proven by requesting by the original payload, the returned transaction ID, or a client-generated ID.

 ```json
 GET /v1/action/?payload=anything%20goes%20here